 That someone was Chris, Bronwyn’s son, who spent several evenings in October 2011 waiting near Ray’s flat, a large spanner in hand.
 He also recruited his best friend Zak, who waited beside him each evening with a steel pipe.
 Zak in turn recruited Spider, friend of no one, who hefted a baseball bat while he spent Bronwyn’s money in his head.

 As for Ray, he got a quick but brutal death, courtesy of Chris’s wrench, and was dumped in a roadside clearing, one of the few spots in the outback a body is likely to be found.
-That was one reason the rest were swiftly caught.
+That was one reason the rest of them were swiftly caught.
 The other was Spider, who forgot to delete the group’s texts from his phone before the police brought him in for a chat.

 Did you pick Zak and Spider as equal worst of the survivors?
 The judge who sentenced them, Dean Mildren, sure didn’t.
 If he could, he’d have given Spider credit for pleading guilty and testifying against the others, and Zak still more for pulling out of the plan early.
 But, as journalist Dan Box incredulously reports, the pair’s judge lacked the power to do justice.